Jobs & Internships

 Fred and Virginia Houk Sustainability Internship

 Students from the University of North Carolina at Chapel Hill are invited to apply for the Fred and Virginia Houk Sustainability Internship.
 The primary goal of the internship is to advance the Sustainable Practices of the North Carolina Botanical Garden by evaluating each department’s activities, event procedures, vehicle fleet use, and related areas of operation.
 There are also opportunities to represent the Botanical Garden at community events.
 The Sustainability Intern helps the Garden achieve its mission to advance a sustainable relationship between people and nature.
-If you are interested in this internship, please contact the Facilities and Events Manager, Janna Starr, at firstname.lastname@example.org.
+If you are interested in this internship, please contact our events team at firstname.lastname@example.org.

 Former Houk Interns and their projects: